cultivate-hfc/gfc-api-docs/source/includes/_prediction_sets.md

-rationale | string | The text of the rationale (if any) that the user submitted with the forecast predictions.id | integer | The id of the prediction predictions.answer_id | integer | The id of the answer this prediction belongs to predictions.filled_at | date | The timestamp of when the prediction was processed.
-This timestamp is used for scoring predictions.made_after_correctness_known | boolean | Whether or not the prediction was submitted after the "correctness" of the answer was already known predictions.forecasted_probability | float | The probability estimate that the user submitted with the forecast predictions.starting_probability | float | The consensus probability of the answer prior to incorporating this forecast
+rationale | string | The text of the rationale (if any) that the user submitted with the forecast predictions.id | integer | The id of the prediction predictions.answer_id | integer | The id of the answer this prediction belongs to predictions.made_after_correctness_known | boolean | Whether or not the prediction was submitted after the "correctness" of the answer was already known predictions.forecasted_probability | float | The probability estimate that the user submitted with the forecast predictions.starting_probability | float | The consensus probability of the answer prior to incorporating this forecast